-Owing to the factors described above, as well as to the natural drought- and withdrawal-induced variations in springflow, habitat conditions likely will support variable numbers of individual salamanders from time to time, even for the same spring outlets and for similar springflows.
-This is reflected in the variability of the counts of Covered Species made by biologists from the COA.
-On the basis of observations for each Covered Species at the perennial spring outlets,
+Owing to the factors described above, as well as to the natural drought- and withdrawal-induced variations in springflow, habitat conditions in the vicinity of Barton Springs likely will support variable numbers of individual salamanders from time to time, even for the same spring outlets and for similar springflows.
+This is reflected in the variability of the counts of Covered Species made by biologists from the COA, who performed approximately monthly counting surveys at all four Barton Springs outlets between 2004 and 2014, summarized in Table 3-2.
+These surveys provide the most consistently collected set of long-term count data for these sites.

-Table 3-2: Population statistics of the Covered Species based on census counts.
+Table 3-2: Population statistics of the Covered Species based on surface survey counts.

 These estimates are based on counts using a consistent methodology and do not include that percentage of the population that is inaccessible for counting.
-The population size varies with time but for purposes of calculating take in the COA's (Barton Springs Pool) HCP, it is stipulated to be the sum of mean abundance plus one standard deviation.
+The population size varies with time but for purposes of calculating take in the COA's (Barton Springs Pool) HCP, it is inferred and stipulated to be the sum of mean abundance plus one standard deviation.
 Source: City of Austin (2013).

-Mean Abundance SD Observed Population Range of Counts
+Indicated Abundance (Mean of Counts) SD Inferred Population Range of Counts

 Barton Springs salamander:

 Main Springs 74 86 160 5-447

 Eliza Spring 349 275 624 3-1234

 Old Mill Spring 15 22 37 0-73

 Upper Barton Spring 6 12 18 0-100

-Total Stipulated Population 839
+Total Indicated Population 839

 Austin blind salamander:

 Main Springs 0.4 0.9 2 0-5

 Eliza Spring 1.1 2.2 4 0-12

 Old Mill Spring 15 22 37 0-73

 Upper Barton Spring 0 0 0 0

 Total Indicated Population 43